Lynching of George Ward

-A mob of white Vigo County, Indiana residents lynched George Ward, a black man, on February 26, 1901 in Terre Haute, Indiana, for the suspected murder of a white woman.
+A mob of white Vigo County, Indiana, residents lynched George Ward, a black man, on February 26, 1901, in Terre Haute, Indiana, for the suspected murder of a white woman.
 An example of a spectacle lynching, the event was public in nature and drew a crowd of over 1,000 white participants.
 Ward was dragged from a jail cell in broad daylight, struck in the back of the head with a sledgehammer, hanged from a bridge, and burned.
 His toes and the hobnails from his boots were collected as souvenirs.
 A grand jury was convened but no one was ever charged with the murder of Ward.
 It is the only known lynching in Vigo County.
 The lynching was memorialized 120 years later with a historical marker and ceremony.

 Life

 George Ward was born in Kentucky, raised by his grandmother in Circleville, Ohio, and moved to Terre Haute, Indiana around 1896.
 Ward worked at the Filbeck Hotel as a porter, as a coal miner in nearby Seeleyville, and at the Terre Haute Car and Manufacturing Company.
 According to newspaper reports at the time of his death, Ward was considered by co-workers to be a good worker.
 He had a previous conviction for burglary and was jailed for 30 days in 1899.

 He married Ruth Roberts in 1897 or 1898 and had two children under the age of three in 1901.
 His wife was from Lost Creek Township in Vigo County, Indiana, which was a Freedmen's town.
-They lived at 1610 Spruce Street.
+They lived at 1610 Spruce Street, Terre Haute.